mehdime/k8s-playground/README.md

 The [kubectl cheatsheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) is very useful.

 Taking a few minutes to read the [Understanding Kubernetes Objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) article is very useful to graps some key fundamental understanding of how K8S is architectured.

+If you've never worked with K8S before, taking a few minutes to follow the [K8S Katacoda](https://www.katacoda.com/courses/kubernetes) is probably the best and quickest way to get familiar with the most basic commands and concepts.